-I bought this book last month when I happened to meet Tom for the first time and he also happened to read from this book at that read meet.
-Before he read from this book, he gave a context of what inspired him to write this book and about the people he has dedicated this book to.
-It is dedicated to some admirable coaches, a sports lover and a marathon runner, who made him realize that running or for that matter any sport is one of the highest form of art and what makes great sportsperson is their inner rhythm and spirituality that expresses itself in the form of body movements which are nothing but a sheer pleasure to watch.
-He being a keen sportsperson himself and someone having tremendous knowledge about it has done justice to the sport that he has written about.
+I bought this book The Longest Race last month when I happened to meet Tom for the first time.
+And he also happened to read from this book at that readers meet.
+Before he read parts from this book, he gave a context of what inspired him to write this book and about the people he has dedicated this book to.
+It is dedicated to some admirable coaches, a sports lover and a marathon runner.
+Who made him realize that running or for that matter, any sport is one of the highest forms of art.
+And what makes great sportspersons is their inner rhythm and spirituality that expresses itself in the form of body movements which are nothing but a sheer pleasure to watch.
+He, being a keen sportsperson himself and someone having tremendous knowledge about it has done justice to the sport that he has written about.

-What you would admire while reading this book, is its simplicity, small incidents and rituals that almost seem to be taken from life, characters which you would have seen around you.
+What you would admire while reading this book The Longest Race, is its simplicity.
+Small incidents and rituals that almost seem to be taken from life, characters which you would have seen around you.
 Nowhere does the author try to induce complications and complexities, which has more or less become the norm for the authors.
 A small book that you can probably read in a sitting…